exakat/exakat-docs/Reference/Rules/Enums/CouldBeEnum.rst

 ++++++++++++++++++++

   This rule detects a potential enumeration.
 When a property is only and ever assigned a finite number of literals, it may be turned into an enumeration.
+Currently, the analysis focuses on properties that may have 2 or more values (parameter `minElements`).
+The property should only be assigned literals, or constants.

 .. code-block:: php